ZupIT/beagle-docs/content/en/Tutorials/Test/Benchmark Beagle Movies.md

 ## Context

 Beagle Movies is a movie application developed using Beagle's framework.
-With it, it is possible to check movie and tv shows reviews and also create customized lists with what you want to watch or what you already have.
+It is possible to check movies and TV shows reviews and also create customized lists with what you want to watch or what you have already watched.

 ## What were the tests?